BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/MSPComplete/CreateCustomerEndUsers.md

                     A single string.
                     This is the primary email address of the end user to be created.
             Optional columns:
-                CustomerPrimaryDomain
-                    A single string.
-                    This is the primary domain which specifies a MSPComplete customer.
-                    If specified, the end user will be created in this customer.
-                    If not specified, the end user will be created in the customer in the current MSPComplete context which the runbook was launched.
                 UserPrincipalName
                     A single string, optional.
                     This is the user principal name of the end user to be created.